cse-labs/res-edge-labs/labs/gitops-argo-cd.md

 - You must use the :beta docker image tags for this lab
   - `.devcontainer/deploy-res-edge.sh --force` will deploy correctly and meets the pre-reqs
+- Create a branch from this branch before running the lab!

 ## Prerequisites